reliverse/rse/docs/docs-add.md

   Easily integrate popular tools like Next.js, React Native, Prisma, or i18n solutions in just a few steps.

 - 📝 **Configurable & Re-runnable**
-  Edits are stored in `rse.jsonc` or `rse.ts`.
+  Edits are stored in `.config/rse.jsonc` or `.config/rse.ts`.
 You can rerun the manual builder to apply changes.

 - ⚡ **Quick Setup**
   Automates tasks like installing dependencies, updating templates, or setting up key config files.